-Cell phones are not the best device for emergency communication.
+Cell phones are not the best device for emergency communication and cannot replace a medical alert system.

 Coverage is not universal, and if you and you phone part company or the phone is damaged, you are out of luck.
 (If you find yourself someplace with no bars on your phone, you can try to call 911 anyway.
 Other carriers may pick up your signal and will alert first responders.)